 Schizophrenia Leads to Cannabis Use NOT The Other Way Around

-Many a poor reader of scientific literature has assumed that because cannabis use and schizophrenia have some overlap, the plant causes the disease.
+Many a poor reader of scientific literature has assumed that because cannabis consumption and schizophrenia have some overlap, the plant causes the disease.
 We now know that’s not true, and almost exactly false.

-Recent research casts the link between cannabis and schizophrenia in a new light, supporting the idea that schizophrenia leads to cannabis use, instead of the other way around.
+Recent research casts the link between cannabis and schizophrenia in a new light, supporting the idea that schizophrenia leads to cannabis consumption, instead of the other way around.